 Erinn received her associate's degree in business from Delaware County Community College in Media, PA.
 In her personal time, Erinn enjoys spending time with her husband and four children.

 Shari Berenson joined Kirby Bates Associates as Operations Manager of Search Services in January of 2017.
+In 2020, she advanced to Director of Search Services.
 Her work for KBA is focused on ensuring operational efficiencies among the Retained Search team and coordinating logistics between clients and candidates during the interview phase.

 Prior to joining KBA, Shari served as the Senior Executive Assistant to the Chief Product Officer for Progress Software, NC, supporting a global team.
 Shari's career combines healthcare administrative and executive search experience that spans over 15 years.
 She served as Executive Assistant to the Chief Operating Officer and the Vice President of Operations at Lahey Beverly Hospital, and as Executive Assistant for two Boston‐based executive search firms: CT Partners and RM Nephew and Associates.
 In the latter positions, she supported senior partners in C‐Suite and Board recruitment.